-Easy Instant Pot baked potatoes recipe!
-Step by step instructions on how to make pressure cooker baked potatoes, the quickest and fluffiest baked ever!
+Fast and fluffy Instant Pot baked potatoes recipe!
+Step by step instructions to make baked potatoes in the Instant Pot and get crispy skin.

 Have you tried our 20-minute Instant Pot spaghetti squash?

 I like to stick with the classic potato for baked potatoes: russet potatoes.
 You know, the giant brown ones you can buy in huge bags.
 THOSE potatoes.

 Russet potatoes have a thick skin and a starchy, fluffy interior.
 They are perfect for making baked potatoes because the skin acts like a little bowl for that fluffy, mashed potato goodness.
 They are super starchy, so they will be super fluffy when baked.

 Here's what you'll need

 - Potatoes: we like russet potatoes the best for baked potatoes.

 - An Instant Pot: we have the Instant Pot Duo Nova 7-in-1 6 quart.

 - A fork: for poking shallow holes in the potatoes.